Wyoming Ride – BMWMOA Rally

 So once I got through the final 2.5 miles of road rebuilding, I rolled up to the hotel to see Tom sitting in the timber-ceiling lobby window.
-We had dinner and a brew later and listened to a chap telling a story about a camper that was attacked by a bear the night before just outside of Cooke City.
+We had dinner and brew later and listened to a chap telling a story about a camper that was attacked by a bear the night before just outside of Cooke City.
 We were trying to figure out if the story was legit and later found it to be true after meeting Adrian in the lobby.
 She is an empty-nester from California and spending time hiking here where she once lived.
 She was at the same camp last night when the attack happened.
 The rangers made everyone break camp and either leave or sleep in their cars.

 Next up is Beartooth Pass and on to Gillette.

-Day 4 – July 18, 2008 – Cooke City, MT to Gillette, WY
+July 18, 2008 Day 4 – Cooke City, MT to Gillette, WY

 The Grizzly attack stories continued with the Cooke City locals this morning at the fuel station.
 Tom and I loaded up with fuel and headed out at 7:00 towards Beartooth Highway.
 How appropriate.
 Early morning is the most favorite part of the day for wildlife, so that fact and the 36-degree air kept us a bit under the posted limit.
 The cool air and spectacular scenery woke me up quickly and made the slower ride very pleasing.
 We saw a couple of moose, plenty of deer, Pronghorn and some random marmot for good measure.

-at a still pond with the mountains rising
+at a still pond with the mountains

-vapors were rising from the grass as the
+vapors were rising from the grass

-morning sun first hit.
+as the morning sun first hit.

 We rode through Red Lodge and out in the high rolling sage hills of Montana to highway 14A over the Bighorn range.
 This section was an exciting surprise that rose out of the dry scrub.
 Once down in elevation, we shared ride stories with another group from Arizona and Seattle at the Sinclair.
 The rider said he was “still on the high”.

 |We got off of the short stretch of interstate quickly, rode the back roads of hwy 14 and entered the MOA rally site in Gillette.
 We went through registration and chose a grassy area to pitch the tents.|

-to the New Riders of the Purple Sage
+to the New Riders of the

-and having an Odells Pale
+and having an Odells Pale Ale

-Ale microbrew from Ft.
+microbrew from Ft.
 Collins, CO.

 The big thunderstorm earlier this afternoon rained lightly on us, flattened a few tents, and nicely cooled things down.
 The music is good, evening air is good, ale is good, company is good and today’s ride was a dream.
 Life is definitely good.

-Day 5 – July 19, 2008 – BMWMOA Rally in Gillette, WY
+July 19, 2008 Day 5 – BMWMOA Rally in Gillette, WY

 The sun is shining bright today in a blue sky above Gillette.
 Last night’s temperature was cool and perfect for a good sleep in the tent.